Brunofgm7/Workout-Website/README.md

 Create a folder and save all the files inside the folder you created.

 1. Create a database with the name "workout".
 Upload the file "workout(2).sql" and it creates all the tables you need.
-2. Unzip PHPmailer.zip and place it in the root of your folder.

-For now was only tested in localhost.
+For now this website was tested only in localhost.

 ### Prerequisites